bransonpetty/project-blackbox/design-doc.md

 # Design Documentation

+Designed and built by: Branson Petty, Connor Barry, Noah Potter, and Pedro Valente.

 The purpose of this program is to create a functional assembly program that reads an instruction file line by line.
 Executing commands and utilizing 100 registers as virtual memory that each store signed 4 digit numbers, referred to as words, and the each of the operations.